TechYangGuo/learngit/readme.txt

 this repository using learn.
 git is a distributed version control system. git is a free software distributed under the GPL.
+Git has a mutable index called stage.
+12